14-15 Sept 2024

 Fortunately, I am not the superstitious type.
 I am a seasoned traveler and only hope Azul Airlines is prompt and gets me to my destination.

 Flying to São Paulo is 4-hours of cloud.
 I have at least two hours between flights and Azul arrives and departs the same terminal.
-Departure is prompt, flying smooth.
+Manaus departure is prompt, flying smooth.
 Except for that last “whoopsie.”
 We are within a couple hundred feet of the runway when the pilot guns the engine and takes his turns to try a second time.
 Okay, one down, two to go.

 I walk to the gate, just a few feet away.
 Announcement in Portuguese, unintelligible, but passengers are leaving.
 Bad sign – I follow.
 Screens tell me flight changed from Gate 5 to 7 and is late.
 Not cancelled, thankfully, but late enough I begin to sweat the minutes.